filipsobol/sonda/docs/bundlers/rspack.md

 outline: deep
 ---

-# Analyzing Rspack bundles with Sonda
+# Visualizing Rspack bundles with Sonda

 To analyze and visualize your Rspack bundles, you need to install the Sonda npm package and add the Sonda plugin to your Rspack configuration.